outcatcher/SillyTavern-KoboldModelSwitcher-Server/README.md

 # Plugin-KoboldCpp-Model-Switcher

-Plugin for running LLMs using koboldcpp on sever
+SillyTavern server plugin for running LLMs using KoboldCpp on server Topics

-Can stop only mamaged koboldcpp instance